ncatlab/nlab-content/pages/7/6/8/1/21867/content.md

 _DisCoPy_ is a toolbox for computing with [[string diagram|string diagrams]], [[monoidal categories]] and [[monoidal functor|strong monoidal functors]] in [[Python]].
 It is available on [GitHub](#GitHubDisCoPy).

-The name stands for _Distributional Compositional Python_, indeed the package was first intended as an implementation of the [[DisCoCat]] models of natural language.
+The name stands for _Distributional Compositional Python_, indeed the package was first intended as an implementation of the [[DisCoCat]] models of [[natural language]].

 ## String diagrams